skip to content

 CHEST WAGES

-Any questions, please direct them to your School Finance Manager or Finance Advisor
+Any questions, please direct them to your Finance Business Partner or institution head of finance

 Monies on deposit

-• Departments are reminded that monies should be taken off deposit to reduce account deficits.
+• Institutions are reminded that monies should be taken off deposit to reduce account deficits.

 • Deposit Account and CUEF interest will be posted on 21 August.